razocorp/rc-workstation/README.md

 NOTE: Window Manager shortcuts are administered in Menu > Settings > Window Manager > Keybaord

+### Power Manager

+- .config/xfce4/xfconf/xfce-perchannel-xml/xfce4-power-manager.xml

+Basically only set up to sleep.

 ### Preferred Applications

 - .config/xfce4/helpers.rc

-These settigns are used by exo-open to launch default applications.
+These settigns are used by `exo-open` to launch default applications.
 This does NOT set default applications when opening files from a file manager.
 Use MIME types for that.

 ### Mime Types

+- .local/share/applications/mimeapps.list
+- .config/mimeapps.list

+Changes:

 - Images generally use GPicView (called "Image Viewer" in XFCE)
 - Text files generally uses Sublime Text